 The leg kick is a powerful weapon in MMA.
 It’s similar to swinging a baseball bat.
 This is due to kicking with the shin into your opponent’s thigh.
-Doing this can really disable your opponent, even with shin guards.
+Doing this can disable your opponent, even with shin guards.

-As the kick lands on the leg, your opponent starts to lose their power, speed, and mobility because how the muscles become heavily damaged in the thigh.
+As the kick lands on the leg, your opponent starts to lose their power, speed, and mobility because the muscles become heavily damaged in the thigh.

 Leg kicks are essential for your MMA arsenal.
 This kick is amazing and it’s the first solely defensive striking technique in this list so far.

 The Push Kick